BettercareHealth/bettercare/ebola-prevention-and-control/0-7-introduction.md

 ### The Infection Control Africa Network

 The Infection Control Africa Network (ICAN) promotes and facilitates the establishment of infection control programmes.
 This includes promotion of surveillance for and reduction of healthcare-associated infections, and antimicrobial stewardship activities through education.
-ICAN works with infection prevention structures in Africa and other international health related associations.
+ICAN works with infection prevention structures in Africa and other international health-related associations.

 ### Updating the course material